p135246/p135246.github.io/_posts/2020-02-03-website-created.markdown

 	This produces a static website (HTML, CSS, JavaScript) in `_site`.
 	The website can be tested on the local machine by running `bundler.ruby2.5 exec jekyll serve` and then opening `http://localhost:4000/` in your favorite internet browser.
 4. I encountered a problem of adding a static file (my CV) to the website.
-	I created a directory `assets/pdf` in the project folder and created a symlink `academic-cv.pdf` in it.
+	I created a directory `assets/pdf` in the project folder and copied `academic-cv.pdf` in it.
 	I referred to it by defining `[jekyll-home]:{{ site.url }}/assets/pdf/academic-cv.pdf` and writing `[Academic CV][jekyll-home]` in `about.markdown`.
 	However, the link was not working because `bundler.ruby2.5 exec jekyll build` did not copy `assets/pdf/academic-cv.pdf` in `_site`.
 	The solution was to add the following to `_config.yml`: